Credit cards arranged on a world map with passport

 The Big Three Premium Cards Compared

-The Chase Sapphire Reserve ($550 annual fee, $300 travel credit = $250 net), Amex Platinum ($695 fee, various credits), and Capital One Venture X ($395 fee, $300 travel credit = $95 net) are the three heavyweight contenders.
-Each offers excellent sign-up bonuses (75,000-150,000 points), Priority Pass lounge access, and travel protections.
-The Sapphire Reserve excels in restaurant rewards (3x points dining); the Amex Platinum leads in airline perks and luxury access (Centurion lounges); the Venture X delivers the best value relative to its low effective cost.
+Each offers excellent sign-up bonuses (75,000-175,000 points), Priority Pass lounge access, and travel protections.
+The Sapphire Reserve excels in restaurant rewards (3x points dining); the Amex Platinum leads in airline perks and luxury access (Centurion lounges); the Venture X delivers the best value relative to its low effective cost, though it cut complimentary guest lounge access in February 2026.

 Maximizing Your Rewards